A no free lunch theorem for untrained quantum circuits in machine learning: Introduction

-In this paper, we are interested in the question of whether such classically hard-to-prepare samples can act as generically useful resources in classical sampling and generative modelling.
-For example, if we supply quantum state measurements as latent variables in a classical generative model, we ask whether it is the case that samples obtained by measuring a certain quantum state are more useful ``on the whole''.
-This question is aptly formalised through resource theory \cite{resource1, resource2}: the task of classical sampling / generative modelling may be summarised as the task of converting some resource randomness (e.g., latent random variables in generative modelling) into samples from the target distribution, and we thus ask whether certain latent distributions reduce the overall resources needed to prepare some distribution chosen uniformly from a family of target distributions.
-Note the importance of formalising this question in terms of a \textit{family} of target distributions -- as the ideal resource distribution for a \textit{single} target distribution is, of course, always the target distribution itself.
+To explicate no free lunch theorems, it is first beneficial to introduce the concept of resource theories.
+For simplicity, it is further helpful to consider a simplified setting where the untrained quantum circuit provides a fixed quantum state that is measured and taken as the latent distribution of a generative model.
+We then ask whether it is the case that samples obtained by measuring a certain quantum state are more useful on average?
+This question is aptly formalised using resource theory \cite{resource1, resource2}: the task of generative modelling may be summarised as the task of converting samples from the latent distribution (i.e., some \textit{resource} randomness) into samples from the target distribution.
+We thus ask whether certain latent distributions reduce the average cost of preparing the family of target distributions, as this would mean such distributions have greater resource value (in this context).

-Should such a generically beneficial resource distribution exist, then the advantages to classical generative modelling are immediate: a parameterised quantum circuit (PQC), executed on a present or near-term quantum computer could be trained to sample the generically beneficial resource distribution; samples from which could then be fed into classical generative models as the latent variables.
-As a result, the classical generative models would be more expressive compared to those fed with standard ``classical'' randomness (we later elaborate upon why should such a generically beneficial resource distribution exist, then the result would be enhanced expressivity).
-The training of the PQC would be a one-off event, and the PQC would then provide an enduring supply of enhanced randomness, and so the cost of performing the training the PQC could be amortised across an unbounded number of uses of the resource (so that the cost to any particular generative model could be neglected).